Drain-IQ logo placeholder

 Do I need drains everywhere I see flow lines?

 No. Treat the network as guidance.
-Prioritize main drains along lines with the largest contributing areas, then apply your knowledge plus the Ponding/Depressions and Wetness Index layers for smaller routes.
+Prioritize main drains along lines with the largest contributing areas, then apply your knowledge plus the Ponding Risk, Depressions, and Wetness Index layers for smaller routes.

 Flow shows water leaving my field toward a neighbour—what now?